 Usually, I set them aside to read when I’m not on a deadline for some deliverable (which is rare).
 But recently he sent me an article with the subject line: “Most important article I have ever sent you”

-Editors from Gov Loop sought out contributing writers from various aspects of the government world - including contractors - to add to their content as Featured Bloggers.
+Editors from Gov Loop sought out contributing writers from the government world - including contractors - to add to their content as Featured Bloggers.

 According to their site, GovLoop is the premier online community connecting over 200,000 government innovators from federal, state, and local government.
 GovLoop's mission is to “connect government to improve government.”